Fighting For My Clients’ Interests Since 2001

 Advocating For Proper FMLA Consideration

-Unexpected events happen to everyone.
-Life is full of obstacles and challenges that can arise at any given moment.
-Sometimes, these important scenarios require you to miss work.
-At The Wolcott Law Firm LLC, we know that your family, health and career are all important to you.
-We work hard to ensure that your employer properly abides by laws and guidelines when granting you time away from work to deal with personal issues.
+At The Wolcott Law Firm LLC in Indianapolis, I know that your family, health and career are all important to you.
+I work hard to ensure that your employer properly abides by laws and guidelines when granting you time away from work to deal with personal issues.

 Making Time For What Matters Most